mvolkmann/blog/src/swift/ARKit.md

   - "Start Hidden" hides the object when the scene begins.
   - "Wait & Show" shows the object after a configurable delay.
   - "Proximity & Jiggle" jiggles the object when near another.
-  - "Custom" defines a custom behavior.
+  - "Custom" defines a custom behavior, beginning with no predefined trigger or actions.

 Behaviors are given default names like "Behavior" and "Behavior 1".
 To rename a behavior, long-press it in the left nav,